abhishekjawali/ecs-fis/Readme.md

 ### Experiment 2:

 **What**: In this experiment, you will test if the ECS application is highly available.
 Even if one of the ECS task fails, the application would be running at a lower capacity for a short duration and this should not affect the entire application.
+ECS Service will bring up additional tasks to ensure that the desired number of tasks are running.

 **How**: For injecting faults into the applications and AWS services, we will use the AWS Fault Injection Simulation (FIS) service.
 There are two steps in running AWS FIS experiments: